Continuation-of-Ashford/ashford-docs/playing_the_game/downtime_actions.md

 ### Pit Fighting
 ###### Optionally enabled by an Establishment's Demesne Effect
-You spend a week brawling in a showroom.
+You spend a downtime brawling in a showroom.

 * You make a series of three checks, with the option to substitute one with an attack roll using a weapon:
   * Strength (Athletics),